My voice in Washington

 Alright.
 I’ve been pretty lax about this for the last week or so.
 Not for lack of material – for lack of time.
 Let me see if I can catch up a little.

-Sunday, Hubby and I went down to to hear play the big Rufatti organ there.
+Sunday, Hubby and I went down to Spiffy Hall to hear Paul Jacobs play the big Rufatti organ there.
 It was our second trip to see him there and the first for our friends Jim & Steve.
 If you have any interest at all in organ music, you owe it to yourself to find him in concert, somewhere in your area.
 Truly.
 He's worth the drive.
 Obviously I can’t play any of his recordings for you here, but these quotes from his bio should give you an idea of his abilities:

 Paul Jacobs came to national attention as a concert organist in 2000 when he twice performed the complete organ works of J. S. Bach in 14 consecutive evenings, in New York City and Philadelphia.
 Later in the year he trumped that achievement by performing the complete works again in a spectacular 18-hour, non-stop marathon in Pittsburgh....
 [He] has memorized the complete organ works of Brahms, Franck, and Duruflé, much Messiaen, most of Bach, and a vast range of other organ literature.